21 ways to get free food

 If you like eating in a particular restaurant, see if you can get involved with their newsletter or app (using an alias email to avoid spam).
 Even if there aren't any freebies right now, you never know when they might decide to treat you to some free food...

-4. Get free hot drinks from coffee shops
+Get free hot drinks from coffee shops

 There are so many different coffee shop chains out there.
-And, there are lots of great ways to get freebies from them.
+And there are lots of great ways to get freebies from them.

 Our guide to getting free coffee runs through the ways to get a free hot drink at the major chains.
-It includes Costa, Pret, Caffè Nero, Starbucks and more.
+It includes Costa, Caffè Nero, Starbucks and more.

-5. Look for food waste supermarkets
+Look for food waste supermarkets

-Check to see if you have any food waste supermarkets in your area (yes, they exist!).
+See if you have any food waste supermarkets in your area (yes, they exist!).

 Food waste supermarkets have deals with major supermarkets and restaurants.
 Any food that isn't up to their standards (but is still perfectly edible) is donated.
+Remember there are loads of foods you can eat after their best-before date.

 This stops huge amounts of food from being wasted.
 Plus, the products they have are amazing.

-This means you can either pay by donation or offer some of your time volunteering in the warehouse in return for your purchases.
+For instance, Incredible Surplus operates on a 'pay as you feel' policy.
+This means you can either pay by donation or offer some of your time volunteering in return for your purchases.
 As long as you don't mind a bit of work, you could be in for a lot of free food.

-6. Use zero-waste apps to find free food near you
+Use zero-waste apps to find free food near you

 It's called Olio.
 What's on offer will vary based on what people in your area have going, ranging from raw ingredients to leftovers from a cooked meal.
-Sometimes they may ask for a small donation to charity as payment, but more often than not, there are freebies to be had.

-7. Get paid to go to the pub
+Get paid to go to the pub

 Sign up as a pub tester with Serve Legal and you'll be asked to visit pubs to confirm they're checking the IDs of any young people buying alcohol.

-Due to the nature of the work, Serve Legal primarily look for applicants aged 18 or 19.
+Due to the nature of the work, Serve Legal primarily looks for applicants aged 18 or 19.
 That's because teenagers are more likely to look like they need to have their IDs checked.
 If you fit the bill, you could be paid anything between £4 – £40 per audit.

-8. Get first-order discounts on takeaway apps
+Get first-order discounts on takeaway apps

 Loads of takeaway companies offer free food when you first sign up to their app.

 In the mood for a takeaway?
-Check out our list of ways to get free Domino's.
+Check out our list of ways to get free Domino's. -

-9. Get free Just Eat vouchers
+Get free Just Eat vouchers

 Although discounts on Just Eat are a little rarer than on Uber Eats and Deliveroo, there is a way for students to get free vouchers to use on the app.